Cavities are most commonly a result of a combination of poor oral hygiene and diets high in sugars and carbohydrates.

 Westside Dental Center offers teeth fillings, and a range of treatments for restoring a tooth damaged by decay.
 Treatment will vary depending on the extent of decay and stability of the natural tooth.
 Whenever possible Dr. Dham will attempt to preserve as much of the natural tooth structure as possible.
 Keeping natural teeth intact helps support a more stable bite.

 Treatment options for tooth decay include:

 Preventing Tooth Cavities in Plantation, FL

 The acidic byproduct left behind by disease-causing oral bacteria causes tooth decay.
-Bacteria feed on sugars that build up on the teeth.
+Bacteria feed on sugars that build up on and around the teeth.
 The acid eats away at the protective enamel layer of the tooth allowing bacteria to enter the pulp of the tooth.
 When this happens, a root canal or tooth extraction may be necessary to restore a patient’s oral health and to prevent further spread of bacteria.

 Dr. Dham may make personalized recommendations on the best brushing techniques for your teeth and can help show you and your family the best way to floss.
 Dr. Dham recommends fluoride toothpaste and can answer your questions about other products that can help keep your mouth healthy at your biannual dental checkups.

 Visiting the dentist twice a year is essential for keeping your teeth and gums healthy.
 Avoiding the dentist can lead to tooth decay, gum disease, and even tooth loss.
 Biannual dental health exams allow Dr. Dham to catch signs of developing oral health concerns early, allow for more conservative treatment, and help you keep your natural teeth healthy for life.